Skip to content

 A Kiro / VS Code extension that opens .md files in a rendered preview and translates the content into any supported language — without leaving the editor.

 By default a .md file opens as a full rendered preview (no editor).
-Double-clicking the preview enters Edit Mode (split view: source editor on the left, translated preview on the right).
+Double-click a block to select it (bringing up its Edit / Comment / Ask AI toolbar); triple-click to enter Edit Mode (split view: source editor on the left, translated preview on the right).
 The file on disk always stays in the Storage language (default English); the Target language is an in-memory display transform.

 Features